 Lucky Symbols and Numbers

 - The Evil Eye wards off misfortune when worn as an amulet.
-Unlike other sources of good luck, whose resides in the possession of the object itself, the power of the evil eye amulet is to protect from the Evil Eye itself.
+Unlike other sources of good luck, whose power resides in the possession of the object itself, the power of the Evil Eye amulet is to protect from the Evil Eye itself.

-- The Number Seven is considered lucky by many different cultures and religions, In Christianity, seven represents self-sacrifice and higher virtue.
+- The Number Seven is considered lucky by many different cultures and religions; in Christianity, seven represents self-sacrifice and higher virtue.
 It appears repeatedly in scripture, as the seven lamps of the temple, seven wise and seven foolish virgins, and Christ's feeding of the multitude with five loaves and two fishes.
 The early Christian church taught that belief in God brings seven gifts: wisdom, understanding, honor, glory, blessings, strength, and godliness.
-It is also said that the seventh son of a seventh son has the power to heal and that the seventh daughter of a seventh daughter has the gift if interpreting dreams.
-According to ancient Japanese mythology, there are also Seven Gods of Fortune, who deliver gifts to worthy people on the New Year.
+It is also said that the seventh son of a seventh son has the power to heal and that the seventh daughter of a seventh daughter has the gift of interpreting dreams.
+According to ancient Japanese mythology, there are also Seven Gods of Fortune who deliver gifts to worthy people on the New Year.

 - A wishbone is a symbol of good luck.
 It also is a wish maker.
 If two people tug on the ends of a wishbone and each makes a wish, the person holding the bigger piece when the wishbone breaks will have their wish granted.